Signed Into Law

 Which agencies enforce SB1241?

-SB1241 is enforced by Texas Higher Education Coordinating Board.
+SB1241 is enforced by Texas Higher Education Coordinating Board (THECB).

 Q

-The compliance urgency for SB1241 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1241 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q